Moxie

 In the summer of 2004, I also met Laila Lee, and started taking dance lessons from her.
 After a year, Laila told me, "I think you've learned all you can from me, and you can move on to another teacher."
 I was intrigued by a Choreography workshop at Arabesque Dance Studio, and after two hours with Sonya, I knew I wanted to study with her.
 For several years, I studied Cabaret and Egyptian bellydance with Sonya and American Tribal bellydance with Eliza.
 I have had the immense pleasure of taking workshops with Ariellah, Rachel Brice, Tempest, Princess Farhana, Zoe Jakes, and Mardi Love.
 (See my Links page for more information).

-Sonya is by far my strongest influence and support in the realm of dance.
+Sonya is a strong influence and support in the realm of dance.
 Her deft instruction helped me to understand the practical and magical aspects of the dance more clearly than anyone else has, and she has been a tireless coach and sounding board when I ventured into the more esoteric aspects of the art forrm and the pragmatic reality of producing a show.

-When I dance, I attempt to illustrate what I hear in the song for you.
-Through presence and costuming, I try to show you the mood I hear.
-I use different movements to show the melodies and musical accents that stand out to me.
-I hope that it all gives you a sense of the story and feeling of the song.
+When I dance, I illustrate what I hear in the song for you.
+Through presence and costuming, I show you the mood I hear.
+I use different movements to show the melodies and musical accents that stand out to me, to give you a sense of story and character.

-I live and perform in the Chicago area, where I have produced several Helping Hips benefit shows.
-I study Tribal Fusion with Eliza at Arabesque, and I practice yoga at TriBalance Yoga Center.
+I live and perform in the Chicago area, where I have produced several Helping Hips benefit shows and produced Raqs Arcana Weekend with Ariellah.
+I am on the production team of the Windy City Burlesque Festival, and I attend Tribal Revolution every year.
 Most people recognize me as "the one with the huge tattoo on her back."

 Contact Moxie!